Helsinki-NLP/dialect-to-standard/README.md

 ## Splits
 All datasets have split 1.
 Each file is split 80 % of **utterances** to training, 10 % to development and 10 % to test set.
 The difference between 1a, 1b and 1c is a different seed for random selection and shuffling.

 SKN and NDC also have splits 2 and 3.

 In split 2, 80 % of **speakers** are in training, 10 % in development and 10 % in test set.
 Each location is presented in the training.
 The speakers in each set are assigned at random, but ensuring minimal overlap between 2a, 2b and 2c.

 In split 3, 80 % of **locations** are in training, 10 % in development and 10 % in test set.
 The locations in each set are assigned at random so that they do not overlap between 3a, 3b and 3c.

+## Normalization experiments

+The directories `scripts`, `processed_data` and `models` contain the relevant data for the experiments reported in the paper.